 I could spend my entire time in Hastings wandering around these Sussex-centric curiosities unknown to most visitors to Hastings.
 Twittens are technically narrow passages that run along the front of houses in rows that connect bigger streets.
 In Hastings, there’s a beautiful tangle of them to the west of the old town to lose yourself in, leading up to West Hill for a lovely view out over the seafront area known as the Stade and out to sea.

-Start with breakfast at the Goat Ledge fish café on the beach at St Leonard’s, before strolling west to Hastings beach, a big stretch of pebbly shoreline punctuated by Hastings Pier, onwards until you get to The Stade, a shingle beach lined with colourful fishing boats, nets and stalls selling all kinds of fresh fish and seafood.
-It’s here you’ll find the Hastings Contemporary gallery, before finally reaching Rock-a-Nore Beach with its cliffs in the background.
+Start with breakfast at the Goat Ledge café on the beach at the next-door town, St Leonard’s, before strolling west to Hastings beach.
+Follow this big stretch of pebbly shoreline punctuated by Hastings Pier, onwards until you get to The Stade.
+This shingle beach is lined with colourful fishing boats, net huts and stalls selling all kinds of fresh fish and seafood.
+Here you’ll find the Hastings Contemporary gallery not far from Old Town Hastings and Rock-a-Nore Beach with its cliffs in the background.

 Catch a film at the Electric Palace